Home » Types of Food » Bread, Cookies & Pastries » Orange Ricotta Cookies

 Icing:

-• Combine the powdered (confectioner’s) sugar, grated rind of one blood orange and blood orange juice and stir until a smooth icing forms.
+• Combine the powdered (confectioner’s) sugar, grated rind of one orange and orange juice and stir until a smooth icing forms.

 • Dip each cookie into the icing then place back on cooling rack until icing is set.